Meet the Team

 Vice President, Controller

-Andy Voss joined the company in 2017 as VP, Controller.
+Andy Voss joined Genoa Healthcare in 2017 as VP, Controller.
 Voss is responsible for the accounting and billing functions of the company.

 Voss has a wealth of experience working with companies and finance teams at scale.
 Voss was previously the Corporate Controller at Savers, an international thrift retailer and recycler, where he led a 45 person accounting team responsible for global operational support.
 Prior to Savers, Voss spent several years at Microsoft, where he held variety of accounting and finance leadership positions.
 He started his career with the international accounting firm of KPMG, spending time in audit and transaction services groups.
 Voss has deep M&A and integration experience, having worked on multiple acquisitions at KPMG and Microsoft.